From Monolith to Composition — Simplifying AppContext

 Key Takeaways

 - Split by concern, not by size.
-The goal wasn't making files smaller — it was ensuring that a theme change doesn't re-render modal consumers and vice versa.
-Separation of concerns directly maps to render performance in React.
+The point wasn't smaller files; it was making sure a theme change can't re-render modal consumers, and vice versa.
+In React, separation of concerns maps straight onto render performance.

 matchMediaover resize listeners.
-If you only care about breakpoints, there's no reason to fire state updates on every pixel of a window resize.matchMediais the browser's built-in debouncer.- Functional composition scales.
+If all you care about is breakpoints, there's no reason to fire a state update on every pixel of a resize.matchMediais the browser's own debouncer, sitting right there.- Functional composition scales.

-composeProvidersis 8 lines of code that eliminated an entire class of nesting problems.
-The pattern makes the provider tree transparent — you see exactly what wraps what, in order. - Shared-ui boundary matters.
-ThemeProvider and ToastProvider are framework-agnostic (React + Tailwind only) and moved to the shared library.
-ModalProvider depends on Next.js — it stayed in the app.
-Knowing where to draw that line prevents coupling.
+composeProvidersis 8 lines of code, and it wiped out a whole class of nesting problems.
+The pattern keeps the provider tree honest: you can see exactly what wraps what, in order. - The shared-ui boundary matters.
+ThemeProvider and ToastProvider are framework-agnostic (React and Tailwind only), so they moved to the shared library; ModalProvider depends on Next.js, so it stayed in the app.
+Knowing where that line sits is what keeps the two from bleeding into each other.

 Technologies Used

-React Context API, TypeScript, matchMedia API, Next.js App Router, Nx Monorepo, @danieljoffe.com/shared-ui
+React Context API, TypeScript, matchMedia API, Next.js App Router, Nx Monorepo, @danieljoffe/shared-ui